ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ### Matching the Table schema

 An important change from previous versions is that the `EntityV2` schema is validated against the `TableV2`, both in types and at runtime.
-There are two ways of matching the table schema:
+There are two ways to match the table schema:

 - The simplest one is to have an entity schema that **already matches the table schema** (see ["Designing Entity schemas"](#designing-entity-schemas)).
 The Entity is then considered valid and no other argument is required: